 There has been an increase in emotional and mental health issues in teenagers in recent years.
 While Covid-19 has been a catalyst, anxiety and depression were on the rise even before the pandemic.
-And while there’s been a growing tendency to label, diagnose and medicalise children, we now see teenagers increasingly self-diagnosing and identifying within mental and emotional health groups.
+And while there’s been a growing tendency to label, diagnose and over medicalise children, we now see teenagers increasingly self-diagnosing and identifying within mental and emotional health groups.

 50% of all mental health problems start at the age of 15.Source: The Children’s Society

 According to The Children’s Society, in the past three years, the likelihood of young people having a mental health problem increased by 50% .
 Now, five children in a classroom of 30 are likely to have a mental health problem.
 75% of young people with mental health problems aren’t getting the help they need.
 34% of those who do get referred into NHS services aren’t accepted into treatment.
 More than two thirds of young people would rather access emotional and mental health support without going through their GP.

 Where should parents look for help for their children in this situation?
 What if your student is suffering from anxiety in school?
 Or what if your child thinks that they have ADHD like their school mate?
 All too often, the SENCO is working with a four-month backlog on two days a week.
 A GP referral can take months.
 Where do you go for support or for that initial assessment?
 Or, perhaps you have seen a consultant already and they want to prescribe medication.
 Is medication your only option, or is there a more natural treatment path?

 This is where The Whole Student Programme © comes in.